lr-emmacg/liferay-environment-composer/README.markdown

 ### Start up the environment

-1. Configure the `config.json` file
+1. Configure the environment in the `gradle.properties` file

 1. Run `./gradlew composeUp`